 Clean Energy Impact Analysis and Investment Thesis

-For most of the 20th century, the United States heavily relied on fossil fuels for industrialization and expansion of society.
+For most of the 20th century, the United States heavily relied on fossil fuels for industrialization and the expansion of society.
 Fossil fuels made for a relatively inexpensive mode of generating electricity to help power manufacturing, heating, and light.
-The transition to a clean energy finds its roots in the 1970s when environmentalists warned about the eventual depletion of oil and other fossil fuel resources during the global energy crisis.
+The transition to clean energy finds its roots in the 1970s when environmentalists warned about the eventual depletion of oil and other fossil fuel resources during the global energy crisis.
 This decade observed an invigorated interest in environmental protection and movement towards alternative energy resources, with the establishment of the Environmental Protection Agency, the passing of the Public Utility Regulatory Act to promote fuel diversity, and the implementation of the world’s first wind farm in New Hampshire.

 In the United States, 29 states have clean energy portfolios that ascertain a certain amount of power consumption in the state must come from renewable resources.
 The country as a whole will be responsible for generating up to 24.4 Gigawatts of power alone in 2021.
 In 2020, the United States invested north of $50 billion into research, development, and commercialization of clean energy and renewable technology.
-World-wide, over 100 individual cities are powered by at least 70% clean energy and renewable technology.
+Worldwide, over 100 individual cities are powered by at least 70% clean energy and renewable technology.

-There is a clear and present mandate in the transition to alternative energy systems which will lead to a long-term overhaul of the fossil-fuel driven economy in the status quo.
+There is a clear and present mandate in the transition to alternative energy systems which will lead to a long-term overhaul of the fossil-fuel-driven economy in the status quo.
 As the attention towards climate change taking front stage among the general population, coupled with an increasing demand for energy, countries as a whole are compelled to transition to a sustainable and clean system.
 Clean energy makes for a viable retail investment choice, not only for the sector’s bright future and anticipated exponential growth, but also as a means of distributing resources to innovation that will, in the end, promote a clean, durable, and affordable energy grid capable of sustaining the growing demands of an expanding population.

-The central government of any country tends to be the standard bearer of its state’s ambitions for a renewable future.
+The central government of any country tends to be the standard-bearer of its state’s ambitions for a renewable future.
 As is the case for the United States.
 The responsibility for the future of clean energy has largely been taken up by the new White House administration, and there is importance in understanding its goals in order to comprehend the direction of the energy market and how Americans can expect energy infrastructure to change in the coming decades.

 The Biden Administration has imposed lofty goals to ensure that the United States can meet the challenge the climate crisis provides while empowering American workers and businesses to promote the clean energy revolution.
-The main thesis of the administration’s plan is to leverage the clean energy industry to set course on a path to net-zero carbon economy by 2050.
-Pursuing such actions to advance these goals will require promoting talents in the private sector, fostering determination and driving innovation of American workers to create a more robust energy sector.
+The main thesis of the administration’s plan is to leverage the clean energy industry to set course on a path to a net-zero carbon economy by 2050.
+Pursuing such actions to advance these goals will require promoting talents in the private sector, fostering determination, and driving innovation of American workers to create a more robust energy sector.

 Disruptive Industries & Technologies

-Although the United States Federal Government will be responsible for agenda setting, the private sector will be largely responsible for the innovation and commercialization of clean energy technology.
+Although the United States Federal Government will be responsible for agenda-setting, the private sector will be largely responsible for the innovation and commercialization of clean energy technology.
 The movement behind the clean energy revolution has made way for new industries to boom, such as carbon capture technology, and existing industries to expand, such as the motor industry dabbling in the electric vehicle market.
-While it is still premature to judge when certain sectors of the energy market will become staple forces of the future economy, if at all, analyzing disruptive technologies gaining traction within the clean energy movement can make for an informed course of action when looking to invest in this dynamic market.
+While it is still premature to judge when certain sectors of the energy market will become staple forces of the future economy if at all, analyzing disruptive technologies gaining traction within the clean energy movement can make for an informed course of action when looking to invest in this dynamic market.

 Green Hydrogen: Green Hydrogen technology has only recently caught the attention of major world governments.
 Currently, hydrogen is extracted via chemical processes that leave behind vast amounts of methane.
 However, strive is being made towards expanding technology that involves electrifying water molecules (H20) to break apart hydrogen from the oxygen atoms.
 Instead of methane, green hydrogen leaves behind water.
 This form of hydrogen will be a driving force of the electric vehicle market as many automakers are shifting to technology that produces less output in their vehicles.
 While the technology for H2O electrolysis is expensive with relatively low output, the market for green hydrogen is expanding.
 As of 2020, the market is sitting at a $786.9 million market capitalization with an expected compounded annual growth rate of 14% from 2020-2027.
 Notable publicly traded companies currently operating in this market include: